 This week´s been full of contacts with nature for me.
-First, the Jellyfish Exposition at L´Oceanografic Valencia and the peace of the sea, and now the colorful magic of Jardin del Papagayo in Benicarlo (Spain): from all the shades of blue to all the colors of the rainbow.
+First, the Jellyfish Exposition at L´Oceanografic Valencia with its peace of the sea, and now the colorful magic of Jardin del Papagayo in Benicarlo: from all the shades of blue to all the colors of the rainbow.

 Jardin del Papagayo was such a unique experience that it ended making its way to